 President and Chief Executive Officer

 Donald E. Lassere joined the Muhammad Ali Center in 2012.
-In his role as CEO, Mr. Lassere is responsible for building and expanding upon the Center’s educational programs, partnerships, and other outreach initiatives.
-He also spearheads the Center’s new Generation Ali program, a global movement that inspires a new generation of leaders to achieve greatness on local, national and global levels.
-In addition, Mr. Lassere oversees the Center’s operations, fundraising and administrative activities.
+In his role as CEO, Mr. Lassere is responsible for fostering the Center’s mission, building and expanding upon the Center’s educational programs, partnerships, and other

-Mr. Lassere holds a law degree from Georgetown University Law Center, a MBA from Harvard Business School, and a BS in Business Administration from the University of San Francisco.
+Mr. Lassere holds a law degree from Georgetown University Law Center, an MBA from Harvard Business School, and a B.S. in Business Administration from the University of San Francisco.

 Chief Mission Advancement Officer